Etherfiend/NeovimConfigFor42/README.md

 # Neovim Configuration Introduce

 If you want to use Neovim at 42, there are some installation issues you might encounter, but don't worry—solutions are available.
 Below is a step-by-step installation guide for new UbuntuOS.

 <img src="preview.png" alt="first" width="auto" height="auto">
-_Color theme: rebelot/kanagawa.nvim_

 ## Start